FriendsOfAkeneo/CustomEntityBundle/docs/cookbook.md

 }
 ```

-Then, create the doctrine configuration for this entity to declare the entity fields and table name where the entity will be persisted.
+Then, create the doctrine mapping for this entity to declare the entity fields and table name where the entity will be persisted.

 ```yaml
 #Acme\Bundle\SupplierBundle\Resources\config\doctrine\Supplier.orm.yml